Erbil, Iraqi Kurdistan

 Where once investors spilled out of the glass-fronted terminal and bought up duty-free booze, now American special forces launch secretive nighttime raids from the airport.
 International arrivals have dropped off, and in their stead heavily laden military cargo planes regularly tear down the three-mile long runway.

 Despite attacks elsewhere in the city, airport authorities are at pains to stress that the airport itself is safe.
 “Luckily until now, we never had any security issues inside the airport,” said Talar Faik, the airport’s director.
 “Security is very tight.”
 But it comes at a cost.

 Bring in the heavies

 With rows of US military Chinook and Blackhawk helicopters parked on the apron, the airport’s management has pulled out all the stops to see off potential threats.
 Microlight gyrocopters patrol the facility’s expansive perimeter, which is studded with military outposts and watchtowers with blindingly bright spotlights.
-It’s rumored that the security staff are Israeli-trained.
 Because of the risk of car bombs, only official cabs, government vehicles, and chauffeurs of the well-connected can get anywhere near the check-in desks.

 On the approach to the airport, all vehicles and passengers are inspected by sniffer dogs.
 Non-passengers can’t even enter the terminal, but must bid their farewells at a meeting area a mile away.
 Travelers are screened, scanned, and x-rayed at various points before boarding.
 A new “anti-terror desk” gives extra scrutiny to potentially fake or suspicious-looking travel documents.